Vegetable Tanned Leather – Process and Benefits

 6. The bark of old birch contains 10% tannins.
 The resulting leather is also yellowish and soft, but resistant.

-7. Galls or cecidia contains 55–65 % tannic acid.
-There are over-growths on plants through the eggs of insects.
-Around the larvae, tannin-containing growths develop.
-The countries of origin are Hungary, Yugoslavia and Austria.
+7. Galls or cecidia contains 55–65% tannic acid.
+There are over-growths on these plants with the eggs of insects.
+Around those larvae, tannin-containing growths develop.
+The countries of origin for this plant are Hungary, Yugoslavia and Austria.

 Vegetable Tanning Process